proreco/DanielT_OCCU/README.md

 4. Run `dotnet run` to start the application

 ## Features
-- The Main page will display and allow editing a list of data objects
+- The Main page will display a list of character objects.
+It implements creating, reading, updating, deleting, and filtering.
 - The Status page will display a list of status objects
 - JSON-based storage system